yanone/babelfont/docs/Font.md

 * Python type: [[`Axis`](Axis.md)]

-* When writing to Babelfont-JSON, each item in the list must be placed on a separate line.
+* When writing to Context-JSON, each item in the list must be placed on a separate line.

 A list of axes, in the case of variable/multiple master font.
 May be empty.